Fair GANs through model rebalancing for extremely imbalanced class distributions: Introduction

-We make the following contributions in this paper: \begin{itemize} \item We propose a privacy-friendly approach to debias an existing generative model through model rebalancing using no real data. \item We propose a novel fairness loss function that can be used together with latent space exploration to mitigate biases in the existing generative model. \item We empirically show that this approach achieves significantly lower bias while maintaining the image quality. \item We highlight the potential of this approach to be applied to any generative model, trained for any task.
-We show results when applied to a class-imbalanced Cifar-10 dataset containing a long-tail class distribution. \item We contribute to the ongoing discussion of addressing bias in generative models by providing a practical and scalable solution that can be implemented without requiring the collection of any real data. \item We discuss the shortcomings of the popularly used Frechet inception distance (FID) in measuring image quality in the case of class or demographic biases.
-We show that it is sensitive to the balance in the underlying data distribution and should not be used when studying biases if a balanced reference dataset is not present.
+We make the following contributions in this paper: \begin{itemize} \item We propose a simple privacy-friendly approach to debias an existing generative model through model rebalancing without using the original training or reference dataset. \item We propose a novel fairness loss function that can be used together with a latent evolutionary search to mitigate biases in the existing GAN. \item We empirically show that this approach achieves significantly lower bias while maintaining the image quality. \item We highlight the potential of this approach to be applied to any GAN, trained for any task.
+We show results when applied to a class-imbalanced CIFAR10 dataset containing a long-tail class distribution. \item We discuss the shortcomings of the popularly used Frechet inception distance (FID) in measuring image quality in the case of class or demographic biases.
+We show that it is sensitive to the balance in the underlying data distribution and should not be used when studying biases if a balanced reference dataset is not available.

 \end{itemize}